alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2015-06-01-the-things-you-see-on-a-journey-a-tutorial-on-grass.markdown

 COUNTER=$((COUNTER+1))
 ```

 `r.los` is the command that we're really here for.
-It takes an input DEM, ouputs a raster named `tmp_los_` plus whatever the counter is up to, a point value (our `$line` variable), and the observer elevation... and it goes away and tells us what that observer can see.
+It takes an input DEM, outputs a raster named `tmp_los_` plus whatever the counter is up to, a point value (our `$line` variable), and the observer elevation... and it goes away and tells us what that observer can see.
 Well, not really *what* they can see, more *where* they can see.
 The "what" can come later with some more Spatial Science™.
-For now, we close the loop and give it its input: `done < $PTS_FILE`.
+For now, we close the loop and give it its input to set it in motion: `done < $PTS_FILE`.

 ## One Viewshed To Rule Them All